gabr/opextensions/README.md

  - Fixes table of contents when using `{{toc}}`
  - Syntax reference in left sidebar all the time in work package view
  - Smaller left sidebar menu and right panel - bigger center content view in work package view
+ - Allow to click on work package description without edit, edit button is on the right of text content as gray strip

 ## Diff View with new buttons
 ![](https://github.com/gabr/opextensions/raw/master/diffView.png)